2023 JM Eagle LA Championship purse, winner’s share, prize money payout

 The 2023 JM Eagle LA Championship field is headed by Lilia Vu, Nelly Korda, Jin Young Ko and more.
 This is the eighth event of the 2023 LPGA Tour season.

-There is a cut to the top 65 players and ties after 36 holes, as is new standard practice on the LPGA Tour.
+There is a cut to the top 65 players and ties after 36 holes, as is new standard practice on the LPGA Tour that has started in March of the 2023 season.

 The event is played this year at Wilshire Country Club in Los Angeles, Calif.